taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [AcademicRoBERTa](https://github.com/EhimeNLP/AcademicRoBERTa) - We pretrained a RoBERTa-based Japanese masked language model on paper abstracts from the academic database CiNii Articles.
  * [LINE-DistilBERT-Japanese](https://github.com/line/LINE-DistilBERT-Japanese) - DistilBERT model pre-trained on 131 GB of Japanese web text.
 The teacher model is BERT-base that built in-house at LINE.
  * [Japanese-Alpaca-LoRA](https://github.com/kunishou/Japanese-Alpaca-LoRA) - Link to the Low-Rank Adapter created by fine-tuning LLaMA using the Stanford Alpaca dataset translated into Japanese, and sample code for generating it.
- * [japanese-gpt-neox-3.6b](https://huggingface.co/rinna/japanese-gpt-neox-3.6b) - This repository provides a Japanese GPT-NeoX model of 3.6 billion parameters.
-The model was trained using code based on EleutherAI/gpt-neox.
- * [japanese-gpt-neox-3.6b-instruction-sft](https://huggingface.co/rinna/japanese-gpt-neox-3.6b-instruction-sft) - This repository provides a Japanese GPT-NeoX model of 3.6 billion parameters.
-The model is based on rinna/japanese-gpt-neox-3.6b and has been finetuned to serve as a instruction-following conversational agent.
- * [japanese-hubert-base](https://huggingface.co/rinna/japanese-hubert-base) - This is a Japanese HuBERT (Hidden Unit Bidirectional Encoder Representations from Transformers) model trained by rinna Co., Ltd.
- * [open-calm-7b](https://huggingface.co/cyberagent/open-calm-7b) - OpenCALM is a suite of decoder-only language models pre-trained on Japanese datasets, developed by CyberAgent, Inc.
- * [luke-japanese-base-finetuned-ner](https://huggingface.co/Mizuiro-sakura/luke-japanese-base-finetuned-ner) - This model fine-tunes luke-japanese-base to be used for named entity recognition (NER).
  * [albert-japanese-tinysegmenter](https://github.com/nknytk/albert-japanese-tinysegmenter) - Pretrained models, codes and guidances to pretrain official ALBERT(https://github.com/google-research/albert) on Japanese Wikipedia Resources
- * [japanese-mpt-7b](https://huggingface.co/lightblue/japanese-mpt-7b) - light blue/japanese-mpt-7b

 |Name|downloads/week|total downloads|stars|